Difference Between Karyokinesis And Cytokinesis: Overview, FAQs

 It aids in the renewal of our tissues because it is instrumental in the division of affected cells and the surmounting formation of new tissue layers.

-Nondisjunction is another phenomenon that takes place when chromosomes do not segregate in the right manner when the cell is dividing.
+Nondisjunction is a phenomenon that takes place when chromosomes do not segregate in the right manner during cell division.
 This may cause the formation of an unequal ratio of chromosomes in daughter cells that leads to genetic diseases, for example, down syndrome in human beings.

 Cytokinesis failure occurs when the cytoplasm and or some of the organelles do not divide to the middle and segregate into the daughter cells.
 This can lead to the formation of multinucleate cells or cells of sizes that are not normal which affects their performance and may cause diseases such as cancer.